Informative Essay Guide

 7. Pause and Revise

-No matter the sub-type you follow when working on an informative essay, the facts you rely on must be clear-cut and specific.
-Carefully go through the piece and ask yourself whether your research is relevant, topic sentences correspond with the thesis, create a smooth transition between sections, and be accurate.
+No matter the sub-type you follow when working on an informative essay, the facts you rely on must be specific and verifiable.
+Apply these revision strategies: review each section carefully, verify your research is relevant, and confirm your topic sentences support the thesis, and your transitions between sections flow naturally.
+Cross-check all facts against your sources.

 Don’t hesitate to use spell-checking tools to eliminate mistakes related to mechanics.
 Polishing your paper to shine may take an hour or two, so if you want to write an informative essay, ensure you aren’t short on time.